"But I loved her first I held her first And a place in my heart Will always be hers"

 A few in Danny Phantom.
 Damon Gray's relationship with Valerie is the biggest one in the series; one obviously filled with love and the show emphasizes that to its fullest.
 Quite heartwarming really.
 Paulina's father is more straightforward, even giving the If You Ever Do Anything to Hurt Her... speech to Danny.
 Considering his BIG build, it's best to stay on his good side.
 And of course Jack Fenton who has shown several scenes of adoration to his daughter (not that he ignores his son), so much to the point that Jazz's often obsessive personality may have been caused by Jack's influence—no matter how much she would deny it.

 Maggie.
 In fact, her first (and thus far only) spoken word throughout the series was "daddy".
-Episode "And Maggie Makes Three" was very sweet when Homer was worried about having a third baby in the family, but the minute he saw her, she won his heart.
+"And Maggie Makes Three" was very sweet when Homer was worried about having a third baby in the family, but the minute he saw her, she won his heart.
+Even more so since Maggie's been the only one who called him "daddy" as a baby instead of "Homer".

 Sasha Caylo from Titan Maximum.
 Like the Pizzazz example above, her father is also unable to deal with her bullshit and just throws money at her to keep her out of his hair.